Logistic Regression

 Number of Fisher Scoring iterations: 4

-We can use the Wald test to explore the overall effect of region.
+We can use the Wald test to explore the overall effect of ethnicity.
 We will use the wald.test function of the aod library.
 The order in which the coefficients are given in the table of coefficients is the same as the order of the terms in the model.
-This is important because the wald.test function refers to the coefficients by their order in the model.
-We use the wald.test function. b supplies the coefficients, while Sigma supplies the variance covariance matrix of the error terms, finally Terms tells R which terms in the model are to be tested, in this case, terms 3 to 11, are the three terms for the different regions.
+This is important because the wald.test function refers to the coefficients by their order in the model. b supplies the coefficients, while Sigma supplies the variance covariance matrix of the error terms, finally Terms tells R which terms in the model are to be tested, in this case, terms 5 to 8, which correspond to the different ehtnicities.

 R